-To date, a total of 49 countries have either ratified or acceded to the Convention (for a list of countries party to the Convention, see Appendix 5).
+To date, a total of 53 countries have either ratified or acceded to the Convention (for a list of countries party to the Convention, see Appendix 5).
 It is expected that most countries will eventually ratify the Convention.
-The Convention helps parents in Australia who wish to adopt children from other countries because it establishes uniform procedures to be followed by the countries who are parties to the Convention.
+The Convention helps people in Australia who wish to adopt children from other countries because it establishes uniform procedures to be followed by the countries that are parties to the Convention.
 The Convention also ensures that the child's best interests are safeguarded.
 Australia's ratification of the Hague Convention is likely to be the main reason for the increase in intercountry adoptions between 1998-99 and 1999-00.

 From 1998-99 onwards, intercountry placement adoptions are reported on by whether they were 'Hague' or 'non-Hague' adoptions.
-The data on 'Hague' adoptions are also used by the Commonwealth Attorney-General's Department - the Principal Central Authority for the Convention - to report to The Hague Conference on Private International Law on how Australia is adhering to the Convention.
-In accordance with its responsibilities for intercountry adoption, each State and Territory has established a Central Authority under the Convention.
+The data on 'Hague' adoptions are also used by the Commonwealth Attorney-General's Department - the Principal Central Authority for the Convention - to report to the Hague Conference on Private International Law on how Australia is adhering to the Convention.
+In accordance with its responsibilities for intercountry adoption, each state and territory has established a Central Authority under the Convention.
 These, in turn, report to the Principal Central Authority.

 For those children who are adopted under the Hague Convention, the full adoption order can be made in the country of origin and is recognised by Australia.
 For children whose adoption orders are not finalised in the country of origin (both Hague and non-Hague adoptions), the Commonwealth Minister for Immigration and Multicultural Affairs assumes guardianship of the child for immigration purposes until an adoption order is made.
-The Commonwealth Minister delegates such guardianship to the relevant State or Territory Minister or department head, thereby allowing for the minister or department head to give consent to the adoption (Boss 1992:39).
+The Commonwealth Minister delegates such guardianship to the relevant state or territory minister or department head, thereby allowing for the minister or department head to give consent to the adoption (Boss 1992:39).

-Although China is not currently one of the parties to the convention, Australia signed a bilateral agreement with China in December 1999.
+Although China is not currently one of the parties to the Convention, Australia signed a bilateral agreement with China in December 1999.
 This agreement has similar arrangements to the Hague Convention-in particular, it allows Australian residents to adopt children from China with the adoption order being finalised in the country of origin and automatically recognised in Australia.
 Australian citizenship is granted once the adoption order is made.

-Intercountry placement adoptions in 2001-02
+Intercountry placement adoptions in 2002-03

-The main points to note regarding the 294 intercountry placement adoptions in 2001-02 are:
+The main points to note regarding the 278 intercountry placement adoptions in 2002-03 are:

-- 50% of the children adopted were male and 50% were female (Table A4.1) - 51% of intercountry children were aged 1-4 years, and 30% were aged under 1 year (Table A4.1) - 93 (32%) of intercountry children adopted were from South Korea, 40 (14%) from India, 39 (13%) from China and 36 (12%) from Ethiopia (Table 8) - there were 25 Hague adoptions 12 from the Philippines, 9 from Colombia, 2 from Romania and 2 from Sri Lanka.
-In 13 of the adoptions, the adoption order was made in the country of origin (Table 9).
+- 42% of the children adopted were male and 58% were female (Table A4.1) - 58% of intercountry children were aged 1-4 years, and 28% were aged under 1 year (Table A4.1) - 101 (36%) of intercountry children adopted were from South Korea, 46 (17%) from China, 39 (14%) from Ethiopia and 33 (12%) from India (Table 8) - there were 29 Hague adoptions 18 from the Philippines, 7 from Colombia, 2 from Sri Lanka, 1 from Bolivia and 1 from Burkina Faso.
+Except for the 18 adoptions from the Philippines, the adoption order was made in the country of origin under the Hague Convention (Table 9) - the number of intercountry placement adoptions in each state and territory was proportional to its respective population in Victoria and Western Australia.
+In New South Wales and Queensland there were less adoptions than would be expected while in South Australia and the Australian Capital Territory there were around three times the number of adoptions expected (Table A4.3).